Logarithmic Gromov-Witten theory with expansions: Combinatorial semistable reduction

 \subsection{Combinatorial transversality}

 A basic transversality statement motivates what follows.
 Let $X$ be a toroidal embedding and $C\to X$ a logarithmic stable map.
 Consider its tropicalization

-We seek a tropical condition for the underlying map $C\to X$ to be {transverse}: the complement of the marked points $C^\circ\subset C$ maps into $X^\circ\subset X$, and the marked points map to the locally closed codimension $1$ strata of $X$.
+We seek a tropical condition for the underlying map $C\to X$ to be {transverse} in the following sense: (i) the complement of the marked points $C^\circ\subset C$ maps into the open stratum of $X$, and the marked points map to the complement of the closed codimension $2$ strata in $X$.
 This holds precisely when the image of every vertex of $\plC$ is the unique vertex $0$ of $\Sigma_X$, and the image of every unbounded edge is a ray of $\Sigma_X$.
 For a more general map, vertices and edges of $\plC$ may map into high dimensional cones of $\Sigma_X$.
 Geometrically, these are situations where components and nodes of $C$ map into high codimension boundary strata of $X$.

 Toroidal blowups of $X$, which are \textit{conical} subdivisions of $\Sigma_X$, do not improve the situation.
 However, given a general map $\plC\to \Sigma_X$, if we are allowed to make \textit{polyhedral} subdivisions that are not necessarily conical, the image of every vertex can be arranged to be a vertex, and the image of every edge an edge.
 We refer to this as \textbf{combinatorial transversality}.
 Such polyhedral subdivisions determine expansions of the target.
 A read who is unfamiliar with such expansions may wish to consult~\cite[Section~3]{NS06} or~\cite[Sections 6 and 7]{Gub13}.
-A basic reference for subdivisions is~\cite{KKMSD}.
-A logarithmic point of view may be found in~\cite{AW,Kato94}.
+A discussion of subdivisions may be found in~\cite{AW,Kato94,KKMSD}.